Isorropia: Partitioning, Coloring, and Ordering

-Isorropia is primarily an interface to the Zoltan toolkit.
-Zoltan became a Trilinos package in 9.0 and is now a required dependency.
-If you wish to use third-party libraries (such as ParMetis or PT-Scotch) with Isorropia (via Zoltan), see the configure options for Zoltan.
+Isorropia is primarily an interface to the Zoltan toolkit, which is now required.
+Zoltan became a Trilinos package in 9.0 and is automatically enabled by Isorropia.
+To enable Isorropia in your Trilinos build, provide the argument '--enable-isorropia' to configure.
+If you wish to use third-party libraries (such as ParMetis or PT-Scotch) with Isorropia via Zoltan, see the configure options for Zoltan.

 Isorropia currently contains algorithms for three separate problems.
 In the case of sparse matrices, these problems can each be viewed as a combinatorial problem based on graphs:

 Partitioning (load-balancing) and subsequent data redistribution.